-The key to successful execution of each item on the checklist is to make sure you are not only actively demonstrating it, but also documenting the actions that support it.
-Building these checks and balances will help promote more positive results.
+The key to successful execution of each step is to make sure you are not only actively demonstrating it, but also documenting the actions that support it.
+Building these checks and balances into each step will help promote more positive results.